codeceptjs/CodeceptJS/docs/bootstrap.md

 # Bootstrap

-In case you need to execute arbitrary code before or after the tests, you can use `bootstrap` and `teardown` config.
-Use it to start and stop webserver, Selenium, etc.
+In case you need to execute arbitrary code before or after the tests, you can use the `bootstrap` and `teardown` config.
+Use it to start and stop a webserver, Selenium, etc.

-When using the [Parallel Execution](/parallel) mode, there are two additional hooks available; `bootstrapAll` and `teardownAll`.
-See [BootstrapAll & TeardownAll](#bootstrapall-teardownall) for more information.
+When using the [parallel execution](/parallel) mode, there are two additional hooks available; `bootstrapAll` and `teardownAll`.
+See [bootstrapAll & teardownAll](#bootstrapall-teardownall) for more information.

 > ⚠ In CodeceptJS 2 bootstrap could be set as a function with `done` parameter.
-This way of handling async function was replaced with native async functions in CodeceptJS 3
+This way of handling async function was replaced with native async functions in CodeceptJS 3.

 ### Example: Bootstrap & Teardown